-Revised by:Jan 10, 2024Subject group:FE1Valid From:Jan 15, 2024Specialised in:G1F Version: 6 Main field of study: Business Administration Intended Learning Outcomes (ILO) On completion of the course the students will be able to: Knowledge and understanding - I. Demonstrate knowledge of what marketing management means in practice including that marketing is a company-spanning and global process. - 2.
+Subject group: FE1 Specialised in: G1F Main field of study: Business Administration Intended Learning Outcomes (ILO) On completion of the course the students will be able to: Knowledge and understanding - 1.
+Demonstrate knowledge of what marketing management means in practice including that marketing is a company-spanning and global process. - 2.
 Demonstrate that they know and comprehend relevant marketing concepts. - 3.
 Describe the need and use of marketing information within organisations.
 Skills and abilities 4.
 Analyse marketing problems from a business perspective.
 Judgement and approach - 5.
 Conceptualise a market offering from the company's and consumer's perspective. - 6.
 Critically evaluate the use of marketing strategy by local and global organisations operating in diverse industries.
 Contents The course introduces the students to the key concepts and models associated with marketing and the marketing process within the organisation.
 The course not only presents the theoretical aspects of marketing but also its application in practice as it is used by diverse organisations.
 The course includes a discussion of marketing ethics as well as covering examples of themes in the contemporary marketing discourse.
 Connection to Research and Practice The course requires the student to carry out research into theoretical themes in marketing and applying them to the needs and actions of organizations.
 The course covers the renewal of markets and the changes that are evident in consumers and markets.
 The course includes conducting research with companies to understand practical challenges of marketing.
 Type of instruction The course includes lectures and seminars.
 Problem-based learning is emphasised.
 Students are expected to plan and take responsibility for self-studies, including reading assigned course literature and completing group assignments.
 The teaching is conducted in English.